grzegorzmajchrzak/simple-rest-client/README.md

 ##How to run:
 1. Install NPM
 2. Install angular CLI `npm install -g @angular/cli`
-3. Start by doing `ng serve`
-4. Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.